jornane/php-saml-sp/README.md

 - Only HTTP-Redirect binding for sending `AuthnRequest` to IdP
 - Only HTTP-POST binding for receiving `Assertion` from IdP
 - Only supports RSA with SHA256 for signing/verifying signatures
-- Always signs `AuthnRequest` and `LogoutRequest`
+- Always signs `AuthnRequest`
 - Supports signed `samlp:Response` and/or signed `saml:Assertion`
-- Requires `LogoutResponse` to be signed
-- Allow specifying `AuthnContextClassRef` and `ForceAuthn` as part of the Authentication Request
+- Allow specifying `AuthnContextClassRef` and `ForceAuthn` as part of the `AuthnRequest`
 - No dependency on `robrichards/xmlseclibs`
-- Validates XML schema(s) when processing messages
+- Validates XML schema(s) when processing XML messages
 - Tested with IdPs:
   - simpleSAMLphp
   - OpenConext
   - FrkoIdP
-- Currently ~1000 NCLOC
+- Currently less than 1000 NCLOC

 # X.509